Refusal of work: "Hobos", "tramps", and "bums"

 Both terms, "tramp" and "hobo" (and the distinction between them), were in common use between the 1880s and the 1940s.
 Their populations and the usage of the terms increased during the Great Depression.

 Like "hobo" and "bum", the word "tramp" is considered vulgar in American English usage, having been subsumed in more polite contexts by words such as "homeless person."
 In colloquial American English, the word "tramp" can also mean a sexually promiscuous female or even prostitute.
 Tramps used to be known euphemistically in England and Wales as "gentlemen of the road".

 Tramp is derived from the Middle English as a verb meaning to "walk with heavy footsteps", and to go hiking.
 Bart Kennedy, a self-described tramp of 1900 US, once said "I listen to the tramp, tramp of my feet, and wonder where I was going, and why I was going."

-"Gutter punks"

-A gutter punk is a homeless or transient individual, often through means of freighthopping or hitchhiking.
-Gutter punks are often juveniles who are in some way associated with the anarcho-punk subculture.
-In certain regions, gutter punks are notorious for panhandling and often display cardboard signs that make statements about their lifestyles.
-Gutter punks are generally characterized as being voluntarily unemployed.